Die-Spengergasse/course-wmc-5sem/20_Typescript/50_Frontend_Tooling.md

 ### Linters and Formatters
 - **ESLint**: A tool for identifying and reporting on problematic patterns in JavaScript code, ensuring code quality.
-- **Prettier**: An opinionated code formatter that enforces consistent code style across the codebase.
+- **Prettier**: An opinionated code formatter that enforces consistent code style across the codebase and team.

 ### Testing Frameworks